s6rapala/interviews/README.md

 # List of REST endpoints
 #### Manage list of employees who make interviews
 /employees
-- GET - get list of all employees
+- GET - list all employees
 - POST - create new employee
-- DELETE - delete employee
-- PUT - update employee

 /candidates/{employeeKey}
+- GET - list available time slots for a specific employee
+- DELETE - delete a specific employee
+- PUT - update a specific employee

+/employees/{employeeKey}/timeslots/
-- GET - get available time slots for a specific employee
+- GET - list available time slots for a specific employee
-- POST - create new time slot for a specific employee
+- POST - create a new time slot for a specific employee

+/employees/{employeeKey}/timeslots/{timeslotKey}
-- DELETE - delete time slot for a specific employee
+- GET - show a specific timeslot for a specific employee
-- PUT - update time slot for a specific employee
+- PUT - update a new time slot for a specific employee

 #### Manage list of candidates who take interviews
 /candidates
-- GET - get list of all candidates
+- GET - list all candidates
-- POST - create new candidate
+- POST - create a new candidate
-- DELETE - delete candidate
-- PUT - update candidate

 /candidates/{candidateKey}
+- GET - list available time slots for a specific candidate
+- DELETE - delete a specific candidate
+- PUT - update a specific candidate

+/candidates/{candidateKey}/timeslots/
-- GET - get available time slots for a specific candidate
+- GET - list available time slots for a specific candidate
-- POST - create new time slot for a specific candidate
+- POST - create a new time slot for a specific candidate

+/candidates/{candidateKey}/timeslots/{timeslotKey}
-- DELETE - delete time slot for a specific candidate
+- GET - show a specific timeslot for a specific candidate
-- PUT - update time slot for a specific candidate
+- PUT - update a new time slot for a specific candidate

 #### Receive a list of time slots to make an interview
-/timesheet?candidateKey={candidateKey}?employeeKeys={employeeKeys}
-- GET
+/timeslots/?candidate_id={candidateKey}?employee_id={employeeKeys}
-(providing a candidate and list of interviewers required).
+- GET - get available time slots for a specific candidate and list of employees (providing a candidate and list of interviewers required).